Angleito/Angleito.github.io/src/content/posts/2025-03-29-sui-valyrian-steel.md

 author: Angel Ortega-Melton
 ---

-# SUI: BITCOIN'S VALYRIAN STEEL - WHY THIS BLOCKCHAIN KNIGHT WILL SLAUGHTER ETHEREUM AND SOLANA

-**Subtitle:** *In the Game of Coins, Only One Chain Wields the Sword of Scalability - And It's Not Who You Think*
+*Subtitle: In the Game of Coins, Only One Chain Wields the Sword of Scalability - And It's Not Who You Think*

 ---